- Docs

 |---|---|

-| Detailed | Show all installation steps and results |
+| Detailed | Logs every installation step and result.
+Best for debugging. |

-| Verbose | Show important messages only |
+| Verbose | Logs important messages only.
+Recommended for most Packages. |

-| Silent | Minimal output |
+| Silent | Minimal output — your users won't see what was installed. |

 Distributing Packages